LIFTING HEAVY THINGS

 If you’re exhausted and truly don’t feel like working out, take a day off.
 Hell, take a week off.
 An entire month if that’s the signal your body’s throwing your way.
 I can count on one hand how many times I worked out from March 2017 to June 2017.
 It was an intense period of time for me and I didn’t have the energy to get out of bed and kick my own ass (or let someone else kick my ass).
 Eventually things calmed down and I picked right back up where I left off.
 Now, if you’re just being lazy.. get that ass to the gym.
 You’ll feel so much better for it, I promise.

 My goals are all performance-based, not aesthetic-based.
 Aesthetic-based goals are easier to achieve over a considerably shorter period of time (six weeks vs. six months), but they’re not sustainable long-term.
 Set goals for performance and the aesthetic part will come.. eventually.
 Also?
 Goals shouldn’t have time limits (ex: I will squat 220# by December 2018) because 1) those kinds of goals can quickly make you loathe your time at the gym and 2) they’re setting you up for potential failure.

 Be realistic.
 Be patient.
 And enjoy the process.
 It’s taken me three years to get to where I am now.

 I think programs like BBG are absolute garbage.
 You see results fast (because you’re operating at a calorie deficit) but you know what happens when you take six weeks off due to a personal crisis?
 Your muscles atrophy and your body reverts to what it was before you started the program.
-With weight training, I can take six weeks off - hell, I can even lose 15 pounds - and be right back where I left off within a week.
+With weight training, I can take six weeks off - hell, I can even lose 15 pounds - and be right back where I left off within a week or two.